enhance-dev/enhance-styles/README.md

 Configuration options are:

-- `steps`: The number of **steps, including the base step**, to be used for the space scale.
-A symmetric number of positive and negative steps will be generated (for example, `6` steps would generate 1 base step, 5 positive steps, and 5 negative steps).
+- `steps`: The number of steps, including the base step, to be used for the space scale. **A symmetric number of positive and negative steps will be generated** (for example, 6 steps would generate 1 base step, 5 positive steps, and 5 negative steps).
 - `viewportMin`: The minimum viewport width, in pixels.
 Spacing sizes will not decrease at viewports narrower than this width.
 - `viewportMax`: The maximum viewport width, in pixels.
 Spacing sizes will not increase at viewports wider than this width.
 - `baseMin`: The base spacing size, in pixels, to be used at the minimum viewport width.